naveedmohd/katacoda-scenarios/py-exceptions/step2-exception-using-try-except.md

-Python Script to print Volume and SurfaceArea of Cylinder
+Below is an example of handling exception using "try" and "except" block

-Print the current working directory using pwd command.
+Here, the user is required to provide a valid integer values for calculating cylinder dimensions.

 `
 pwd
 `{{execute}}

-List all the files in the current working directory using ls command.
+List the file in the current working directory using ls command.

 `
 ls -l volume-surface-area.py